 Actually, if it’s the last one, you really don’t want to change.
 But for any of the other concerns, think about how to share your trepidation with someone inside or outside the organization, and how to talk about your need for counsel, coaching, or mutual support to be able to make room for others’ participation and considerations.

 This glimpse of self-knowledge is only the beginning.
-For more ideas about how to recognize the negative behaviors that cut off and shut down your staff, try Are You a “Leader” Who Instills Powerlessness?
-To understand more about the negative consequences of those behaviors, try If You Don’t Want a Better Relationship, Don’t Bother.
-And for techniques to get your folks to start talking to you again, try How to Accept Feedback Gracefully.
+Please do check out more ideas about how to recognize the negative behaviors that cut off and shut down your staff, understand more about the negative consequences of those behaviors.
+And explore some techniques to get your folks to start talking to you again.

 Onward and upward,